Editor's note

 There is a pattern here that is worth naming.
 The entire debate (licensed versus unlicensed, paid versus unpaid, fair use versus opt-in) operates within a single framework: music as recorded product, counted and transacted.
 Music existed for millennia before it could be recorded.
 Sheet music created a market for compositions.
 But the industry as we know it, the one negotiating with Suno, was built on the recorded copy.
 It is roughly a century old.
 Its logic is the logic of copies, plays, and streams.
 And it is the same logic that reduced musical value to a single dimension long before AI arrived.

-Applying that logic to generative AI does not resolve the tension.
-It reinforces it.
+Applying that logic to generative AI does not resolve the tension; it reinforces it.
 The major-label settlements with Suno and Udio addressed a legal exposure, but not the problem underneath: once a generative model is trained, no external party can reconstruct what it was trained on.
 A commitment to “train only on licensed music” is a contractual statement.
 Nothing in the architecture can prove whether the contract was kept, and everyone involved knows this.

 Why this is the wrong market

 Return to the three scenes at the beginning.
-None of them involve a text prompt, none produce a finished song, none require a model trained on the full breadth of Western commercial music.
-They ask for something else entirely.
+None involve a text prompt, none produce a finished song, none need a model trained on the full breadth of Western commercial music.
+The markets forming around them share three properties that set them apart from the song-generator world.

 What would be needed instead